 Duke Ellington, Cab Calloway, Hoagy Carmichael, Louis Armstrong, Artie Shaw, Bessie Smith and Billie Holiday all make appearances in a swinging ensemble of jazz shorts from the 20s and 30s.

 Brief narrative segments punctuate the pieces and place their showcase numbers in a variety of contexts.
-Bessie Smith launches into St. Louis Blues after a gritty slice of life set-up that sees her brutally spurned by her lover, Cab Calloway’s Hi-De-Ho has the bandleader gleefully playing a womanising version of himself who seduces a married fan, while Duke Ellington and Ivie Anderson imbue Stormy Weather a new dimension in A Bundle of Blues through a performance that moves seamlessly from the club to a rain-soaked dreamworld.
+Bessie Smith launches into St. Louis Blues after a gritty slice of life set-up that sees her brutally spurned by her lover, Cab Calloway’s Hi-De-Ho has the bandleader gleefully playing a womanising version of himself who seduces a married fan, while Duke Ellington and Ivie Anderson imbue Stormy Weather with a new dimension in A Bundle of Blues through a performance that moves seamlessly from the club to a rain-soaked dreamworld.